duncan-wang/TED/README.md

 The goal of this project is to use various features associated with TED talks -- such as the topic, speaker, conference year, and length of the talk -- to predict the number of views a TED talk may receive.

+**Data**

+The data we are using is scraped from the official TED Website and is available under the Creative Commons License.
+The link to the data can be found here: https://www.kaggle.com/rounakbanik/ted-talks